cossacklabs/product-docs/acra/what-is-acra.md

 ### Security

-Major security design principles that you can achieve while using Acra:
+There are following security design principles that you can achieve by using Acra:

 * **Defense in depth:** Acra delivers different layers of protection for different parts and stages of the data lifecycle.
 Acra provides an independent set of security controls aimed at mitigating multiple risks in case of an attacker crossing the outer perimeter.
 * **Trust compartmentalisation** and strong isolation: each data record is encrypted by unique data encryption key, each data encryption key is encrypted by customer/application key.